 Onboarding is more than going through a logistical checklist: computer, check; headset, check; internet, check.
 It’s making sure your new team member gets onboarded as soon as possible, has the support they need, and is engaged early and often.

 Essentially, you want to mitigate the potential of stress and confusion from the get-go.
 This ensures your newest members feel valued, are well-prepared, and are ready to head into training knowing that their new company has their back, even from afar.

-At iQor, many of our work-at-home employees have their entire recruiting and onboarding experience through a virtual setting.
+At iQor, many of our work-at-home employees have their entire recruiting and onboarding experience through a secure virtual work-at-home setting.
 And when it comes to being hired for a busy holiday season, it can be intimidating and overwhelming to hit the virtual production floor without a physical support system present.
 To put our employees at ease and help them feel their best for our client’s customers, we provide extra time and support resources: